PUBLISHED IN VAULT: AUSTRALASIAN CULTURE

 MM: Also, Sophie Gil co-designed our recent range Champagne Affection, and not only have we learnt so much from her fashion know-how, but she also brought our world to life in a fun and timeless way.

-You recently toured your Aussie-flavoured festival Expo Liaison, a collision of local music, fashion, and leisurely hobbies.
+MA: You recently toured your Aussie-flavoured festival Expo Liaison, a collision of local music, fashion, and leisurely hobbies.
 What propelled this?

 MM: For us, there’s something magical about creating a multi-sensory world with its own philosophy and narrative.
 At its core, music is an experience, and we wanted to curate that experience beyond the confines of one venue.
 We created a wonderland for Expo Liaison, and all the hard work was worth it once we saw people diving into the day, sinking Fosters, buying our clothes, and enjoying the wood-chop sessions and ice sculpture displays.
 It was also incredible to headline the tour with my childhood hero John Farnham.
 We learnt a lot from his swagger, mic technique, and extremely pleasant demeanour.
 He holds so much contagious awe and power onstage —we’ve never heard a crowd cheer so furiously.

-Do you encounter much crossover between fans who dig your music, attend your live gigs, and consume your fashionwear?
+MA: On that, do you encounter much crossover between fans who dig your music, attend your live gigs, and consume your fashionwear?

 MM: We’re lucky to have extra-curricular activities within our music practice, so we like the idea of someone in Europe wearing a T-shirt with our faces on the front, without any knowledge of who we are.
 We also had a great time picking people up around Australia in our Off White Limousine car during our Diplomatic Immunity tour.
 We like that people can enjoy Client Liaison on multiple levels or for just one aspect alone.
 In the end, our work has a spirit of fun, and that’s definitely reflected in our audience.

-What’s next—or rather, what’s on the sunkissed horizon—for the Client Liaison empire?
+MA: What’s next—or rather, what’s on the sunkissed horizon—for the Client Liaison empire?